 Making your Own Legacy

-Glenn Foy had never seen our Hope in Action list, yet he chose to leave such a substantial amount to an organization he believed in.
+Glenn Foy had never seen our Hope In Action Fund list, yet he chose to leave such a substantial amount to an organization he believed in.
 Why?
 How could he have known what an impact his gift would make?

 We may never know the answer, but I’d guess that it’s because Mr. Foy witnessed the power of much smaller sums.
 And I’d guess this because I hear it from our sponsors all the time.
 They love how connected they feel with their sponsored children, and they know they can trust us to address specific and individualized needs for each and every child.
 It’s that relationship that keeps our donors engaged for lifetimes (there really is a rather extraordinary number of sponsors who have been with us since Children Incorporated began in 1964!).